Redirect means we are redirecting something to another address or path. This is applicable to internet web pages.

 In all the above cases, Google will through the 404 page not found error.

-We can easily handle this error by customizing our 404 page with a proper message with proper links inside it or else we case redirect such links to another URL temporary or permanently.
+We can easily handle this error by customizing our 404 pages with a proper message with proper links inside them or else we case redirect such links to another URL temporarily or permanently.

 Types of Redirect